 Gemstones, Minerals & Rocks

 Next to nothing was known about gemstones and precious metals in Wyoming in 1977, but over the next 3 decades, I tracked down hundreds of mineral deposits & found some of the largest individual gemstones and gemstone deposits on earth: some gems I found were as large as a Smart car!
-These deposits were found in the wilds, along roads, highways and even the interstate.
-Many of these discoveries were published in papers and books listed on wiki and Amazon and at the Wyoming Geological Survey.
+These deposits were found in the wilds, along roads, highways and even adjacent to the interstate.
+These discoveries were published in papers and books listed on wiki and Amazon and at the Wyoming Geological Survey.

-Using geology as a guide to finding gems & gold provides a great advantage.
-For example, after I discovered the Palmer Canyon iolite deposit in the central Laramie Mountains, I noted this deposit also contained ruby, sapphire and kyanite.
-The ruby & sapphire were associated with a small outcrop of vermiculite sometimes referred to as 'glimmerite'.
+Using geology as a guide to find gems & gold provides a great advantage.
+For example, after I discovered the Palmer Canyon iolite deposit in the central Laramie Mountains, I noted the deposit also had some ruby, sapphire and kyanite.
+The ruby & sapphire were associated with a small outcrop of vermiculite, referred to as 'glimmerite' in Russia.
 Glimmerite is a rock composed almost entirely of vermiculite mica and is geochemically enriched in alumina.
-Ruby & sapphire are aluminum-oxides thus, under the right geological conditions with the right chemistry, pressures and temperatures, amphibolite-grade metamorphism produced alumina (silica-poor) rock that hosts ruby and sapphire.
-Several samples I collected of the Palmer Canyon vermiculite contained 20 to 25% corundum (ruby & sapphire), with some rubies weighing more than 12-carats after faceting.
-Armed with this information, I found another half-dozen ruby deposits simply by searching vermiculite deposits in Wyoming.
-There was already a publication in the university archives on Vermiculite Deposits of Wyoming!
+Ruby & sapphire are aluminum-oxides; thus, under the right geological conditions with the right chemistry, pressures and temperatures, amphibolite-grade metamorphism produced alumina (silica-poor) rock that hosts ruby and sapphire.
+Several samples of the Palmer Canyon vermiculite contained 20 to 25% corundum (ruby & sapphire), with some rubies weighing more than 12-carats after faceting.
+Armed with this information, I found another half-dozen ruby deposits simply by searching the known vermiculite deposits in Wyoming!

-I also made significant gold discoveries in the Seminoe Mountains, South Pass, Sierra Madre and elsewhere.
-To make gold and gemstone discoveries requires an understanding of geology and gold prospecting which is why I am trying to help all of my readers and supporters to understand geology and mineral deposits.
+I made significant gold discoveries in the Seminoe Mountains, South Pass, Sierra Madre and elsewhere.
+To make gold and gemstone discoveries requires a good understanding of geology and gold prospecting which is why I am trying to help all of my readers and supporters to understand geology.
 I get nothing from doing this other than the satisfaction of hearing about your successes - and hopefully sell a couple of books along the way.
 And no, I'm not rich, I never got a ounce of gold, a diamond, etc for my discoveries, other than a salary or consulting fees.
 Like the words of a song, "they got the gold mine and I got the shaft".

-Then there are the diamond deposits.
 In 1977, I became one of the few diamond geologists in North America and mapped the State Line diamondiferous kimberlite district, the Iron Mountain kimberlite district, the Sheep Rock kimberlite district and the Leucite Hills lamproite district.
-As a consultant, I suggested to companies to pick up properties in Colorado and Montana, both where diamonds were found and I found several previously unknown diamond deposits and greater than 300 crypto volcanic structures and heavy mineral anomalies - any one could be a diamond deposit as nearly all are unexplored.
+As a consultant, I suggested to companies to pick up properties in Colorado and Montana, both where diamonds were found.
+I also found several previously unknown diamond deposits and greater than 300 crypto volcanic structures and heavy mineral anomalies - any one could be a diamond deposit as nearly all are unexplored.

-But then there were all of the iolites, garnets, chromian diopsides, beryls, apatites, fluorites, tourmalines, specularites and other gemstones I found between 1977 and 2007.
+I found iolites, garnets, chromian diopsides, beryls, apatites, fluorites, tourmalines, specularites and other gemstones between 1977 and 2007.
 Nearly every year I found a new gold and or gemstone deposit when I was at the Wyoming Geological Survey at the University of Wyoming.
-Some were found in places I was told by others to be devoid of these minerals.
-Now, ask yourself, what discoveries have been made in Wyoming since I left?
+Some were found in places I was told by others to be devoid of such minerals.
+What discoveries have been made in Wyoming since I left?